pa-digital/dft-dtro-api-docs/docs/data-model-user-guide/_sources/a_tour_of_the_data_model.rst.txt

 * The mandatory ``lateralPosition`` attribute indicates the lateral position across a road of the linear representation of a regulated place.
 Acceptable values are ``centreline``, ``onKerb``, ``near`` and ``far``.
 The values ``near`` and ``far`` are not currently defined in any detail.

 * The mandatory ``linestring`` attribute is a free text field holding the WKT coded representation of vertices forming a linestring.
-By default, two coordinate values per vertex are used, however and optional third attribute can be defined in instances where the vertical separation of roads and regulations need to be defined.
+By default, two coordinate values per vertex are used, however an optional third attribute can be defined in instances where the vertical separation of roads and regulations need to be defined.
+Only the use of WKT ``LINESTRING`` and ``MULTILINESTRING`` are permitted.
+Where ``MULTILINESTRING`` is used the same ``representation``, ``direction`` and ``lateralPosition`` shall apply to all supplied linestrings.
+Where these other attributes vary, other instances of the ``linearGeometry`` objects are required.

 :numref:`fig27` provides the UML class representation of the ``polygon`` object.